GDSC-SC/patient-care-diary-backend/README.md

-# My Spring Project
+# Patient-Care-Diary

-This repository contains the source code for My Spring Project.
+This repository contains the source code for Spring Code for Patient-Care-Diary Project.

 ## Getting Started